DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     - `webSecurity.xml` contains the mapping between Liberty J2EE ODM roles and Keycloak groups and users:
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
     - `openIdWebSecurity.xml` contains two openIdConnectClient Liberty configurations:
-      * for web access to Decision Center and Decision Server consoles using userIdentifier="preferred_username" with the Authorization Code flow
+      * the first for web access to Decision Center and Decision Server consoles with the Authorization Code flow
-      * for the rest-api call using userIdentifier="preferred_username" with the client-credentials flow
+      * the second for the rest-api calls with the client-credentials flow
     - `openIdParameters.properties` configures several features like allowed domains, logout, and some internal ODM openid features
     - `ldap-configurations.xml` contains LDAP configuration for [How to import Keycloak Groups and Users using SCIM](README_FINE_GRAIN_PERMISSION.md)